 Mom writes in asking for help:

-My six year old son likes to use the four letter bad word.
-I don’t know where he learnt it, because we do not use such words at home.
-I have tried everything to stop him – from counseling to smacking to time out, etc. This has been happening for about a month now.
+My six-year-old son likes to use the four-letter bad word.
+I don’t know where he learnt it because we do not use such words at home.
+I have tried everything to stop him – from counselling to smacking to time out, etc. This has been happening for about a month now.
 What should I do?
-He does not use the word in school (checked with teacher)- only at home.
+He does not use the word in school (checked with the teacher)- only at home.

 Here are the “un-cut” and genuine responses from our readers…